 We may not be able to initiate clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials, as required by the FDA or similar regulatory authorities outside of the United States.
-We are preparing to advance CFT7455 into first-in-human Phase 1/2 clinical trials in MM and NHLs, including PTCL and MCL.
-In addition, we are planning to advance CFT8634 into first-in-human Phase 1/2 clinical trials in patients with synovial sarcoma or SMARCB1 deleted solid tumors.
+In June 2021, we advanced CFT7455 into a first-in-human Phase 1/2 clinical trials in MM and NHLs, including PTCL and MCL, and we are planning to advance CFT8634, CFT8919 and BRAF V600E into first-in-human Phase 1/2 clinical trials.
 While we believe that we will be able to enroll a sufficient number of patients into each of these clinical trials, we cannot predict with certainty how difficult it will be to enroll patients for trials in these rare indications generally and during the COVID-19 pandemic, specifically.
-Our ability to identify and enroll eligible patients for our CFT7455 and CFT8634 clinical trials may turn out to be limited or we may be slower in enrolling these trials than we anticipate.
+Our ability to identify and enroll eligible patients for our CFT7455, CFT8634, CFT8919 and BRAF V600E clinical trials may turn out to be limited or we may be slower in enrolling these trials than we anticipate.
 In addition, some of our competitors have ongoing clinical trials for product candidates that treat the same indications as our product candidates and, as a result, patients who would be eligible for our clinical trials may instead elect to enroll in clinical trials of our competitors' product candidates.
 Patient enrollment in clinical trials is also affected by other factors including:

-- · the severity of the disease under investigation; - · the eligibility criteria for the trial in question;
+- · the severity of the disease under investigation; - · the eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidates offered in the clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - · the patient referral practices of physicians;

-- the perceived risks and benefits of the product candidates offered in the clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the burden on patients due to the scope and invasiveness of required procedures under clinical trial protocols, some of which may be inconvenient and/or uncomfortable; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; and - the impact of the current COVID-19 pandemic, which may affect the conduct of a clinical trial, including by slowing potential enrollment or reducing the number of eligible patients for clinical trials or by interfering with patients' ability to return to the clinical trial site for required monitoring, procedures or follow-up.
+- the burden on patients due to the scope and invasiveness of required procedures under clinical trial protocols, some of which may be inconvenient and/or uncomfortable; - · the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; and - the impact of the current COVID-19 pandemic, which may affect the conduct of a clinical trial, including by slowing potential enrollment or reducing the number of eligible patients for clinical trials or by interfering with patients' ability to return to the clinical trial site for required monitoring, procedures or follow-up.